 What about child support?
 Does that still need to be paid right now?

-The first step that you can take if you lose your job or find yourself unable to pay child support for any other reason is to contact the Office of the Attorney General.
+The first step you can take if you lose your job or find yourself unable to pay child support for any other reason is contacting the Office of the Attorney General.
 You can have a review of your child support order requested.
 The downtime to going about your request this way (rather than hiring an attorney and filing a modification) is that it can take much longer to have the request granted.

-More questions related to family law and coronavirus will be answered in blogs to come
+More questions related to family law and coronavirus will be answered in blogs to come.

 Please head back to our blog this week as we continue to focus on the coronavirus and its impacts on your life.
-If you have questions about the material that we discussed today please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have questions about the material discussed today, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week via phone or video conference.
 Our goals are to help keep our community safe while providing legal services that are needed by our clients.